Strategy 14 min read May 15, 2026 Roy Redd Updated June 2026

 California-Specific Factors Affecting Valuation

-The California engineering and surveying market has specific characteristics that affect valuations beyond the general industry benchmarks.
+The California engineering and surveying market has specific characteristics that affect valuations beyond general industry benchmarks.

 California's infrastructure spending cycle creates demand-side tailwinds.
-The state's ongoing $180B+ infrastructure investment under SB1 and federal infrastructure funding creates multi-year backlog for firms with established DOT relationships.
+The state's ongoing investment under SB1 and federal IIJA funding creates multi-year backlog for firms with established DOT relationships.
 Buyers — especially PE-backed acquirers — are actively acquiring California firms to capture this pipeline.
-A firm with existing Caltrans prequalification, CUPCCAA registration, or established relationships with major water agencies (LADWP, SFPUC, MWD) is strategically positioned and should expect buyer interest from multiple acquisition channels.
+A firm with existing Caltrans prequalification, CUPCCAA registration, or established relationships with major water agencies (LADWP, SFPUC, Metropolitan Water District) is strategically positioned and should expect buyer interest from multiple channels.

 Real estate is a separate valuation issue.
-Many California engineering firms own their office buildings — warehouse space in suburban markets, professional office condos in San Jose or Sacramento metro areas.
-Real estate should be valued and sold separately from the operating business if the buyer does not need to own the property.
-Bundling owned real estate into the business price inflates the purchase price, complicates SBA underwriting, and may produce a lower blended multiple than selling the operating business and real estate independently.
+Many California engineering firms own their office space — professional condos in Sacramento or San Jose, industrial warehouse space in the Inland Empire.
+Real estate should be valued and transacted separately from the operating business.
+Bundling owned real estate into the business price inflates the purchase price, complicates SBA underwriting, and typically produces a lower blended multiple than treating the operating business and real estate as independent transactions.

 Exit Preparation: 18-Month Checklist for Engineering Firm Owners